Trigeminal Neuralgia: How I Survived the Worst Pain Ever

 Decreases Effectiveness of Birth Control Pills

 I've provided a link to the book here on Amazon.
-You can read a few pages online and purchase it through Amazon or even better, purchase it from The Facial Pain Association, where a portion of proceeds support TN research efforts.
+You can read a few pages online and purchase it through Amazon or you may purchase the book through The Facial Pain Association, where a portion of proceeds support TN research efforts.

 Microvascular Decompression (MVD) Brain Surgery Decision